mojaloop/documentation/docs/technical/deployment-guide/local-setup-mac.md

 This section will guide the reader through the deployment process to setup Kubernetes within Docker.

-> **RECOMMENDATIONS - March 2023**
+> **RECOMMENDATIONS - Updated March 2023**
 >
 > We recommend installing Kubernetes using either [Minikube](https://minikube.sigs.k8s.io/docs/start) or [Microk8s](https://microk8s.io/docs/install-alternatives) instead, as this will allow you to easily specify your desired Kubernetes version.
 >
 > Refer to the desired matching version as specified in the [Deployment Guide (1.
 Pre-requisites)](README.md#1-pre-requisites).
 >
-> Alternatively, a specific version of [Docker-desktop](https://www.docker.com/products/docker-desktop/) that includes a supported target Kubernetes version as specified in the [Deployment Guide (1.
-Pre-requisites)](README.md#1-pre-requisites) can be installed.
-See [Installing Docker for Windows](#11-kubernetes-installation-with-docker) section for more information.
+> Otherwise determine the specific version of Docker Desktop with the desired target Kubernetes version by examining the [Docker Desktop release-notes](https://docs.docker.com/desktop/release-notes).
+>
+> **DEPLOYMENT TROUBLESHOOTING - Updated March 2023**
+>
+> If you plan to install Mojaloop `v13.x` - `v14.0.x` using Docker Desktop, then refer to the [Deployment Troubleshooting - Docker Desktop Kubernetes support for Mojaloop v13.x - v14.0.x](./deployment-troubleshooting.md#13-docker-desktop-kubernetes-support-for-mojaloop-v13x---v140x) known issue for guidance.
 >

 ### 1.1.
 Kubernetes Installation with Docker